Linuxfabrik/monitoring-plugins/check-plugins/mysql-user-security/README.md

 ## Overview

-Check user's security in MySQL/MariaDB.
-Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl), v1.9.8.
+Checks MySQL/MariaDB user security settings, including accounts with empty passwords, accounts accessible from any host, and accounts with excessive privileges.
+Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):security_recommendations(), v1.9.8.

-The users `mysql.sys` and `mariadb.sys`, which are system users used as the definer for view, procedures, and functions in the sys schema, are ignored, because they use an invalid password.
-This ensures that should these accounts get unlocked by mistake, it is still impossible to login.
-It is thus recommended not to reset the password.
-These users are required as long as a sys schema is installed.

-Hints:
+**Alerting Logic:**

+* WARN (or CRIT via `--severity`) if anonymous user accounts are found
+* WARN (or CRIT via `--severity`) if users without passwords are found
+* WARN (or CRIT via `--severity`) if users with their username as password are found (does not work on MySQL 8, ignored in that case)
+* WARN (or CRIT via `--severity`) if users without hostname restriction (`%`) are found
+* For each finding, the plugin provides ready-to-use SQL remediation commands (DROP USER, SET PASSWORD, RENAME USER)

+**Data Collection:**

+* Queries `mysql.user` and `mysql.global_priv` (on MariaDB 10.4+) to identify insecure accounts
+* The system users `mysql.sys` and `mariadb.sys` are excluded because they intentionally use invalid passwords as a security measure

+**Important Notes:**

 * See [additional notes for all mysql monitoring plugins](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-MYSQL.md)